 There is no easy solution but getting this right is often a mindset change by management consultancy firms and, in particular, approaching the recruitment process through a candidate’s eyes!
 An employer should actively use “mystery shopper” techniques and perhaps senior hiring managers should road test applying for jobs with their own firm every now and then.

-A good way to make the recruitment experience more personal is to consider a “buddy” system, especially at final stages of an interview process and beyond.
+A good way to make the recruitment experience more personal is to consider a “buddy” system, especially at the final stages of an interview process and beyond.

 Not all interactions can be personalised but it doesn’t take much/many to transform a candidate’s perceptions.
 Actively seek opportunities to “be nice”.
 Sometimes make a call or send a personal email.

-To assess the quality of your candidate experience use feedback and surveys (and no not the dreaded automated pop up or auto-generated email!) of both the staff who join you and those who don’t.
+To assess the quality of your candidate experience use feedback and surveys (and no not the dreaded automated pop-up or auto-generated email!) of both the staff who join you and those who don’t.
 As far as Prism are aware this is very rare but like many things obvious when pointed out.
 Especially as candidates might decide to share feedback on Glassdoor, or Google or LinkedIn, or their colleagues instead.

 The recruitment process you undertake can affect the management consulting jobs you fill now and also in the future, so it is important to get this right:

 - Always feedback or respond.
 While you may receive a large number of applicants, candidates aren’t necessarily applying for a large number of jobs.
-This means the impression you give by your response, or lack of one, could be lasting and may be something that they go on to tell other potential candidates
+This means the impression you give by your response or lack of one, could be lasting and maybe something that they go on to tell other potential candidates

 - Improve your advertisement.
 Really think about the specification that you are putting out and to whom you are appealing.
 By explaining what the role could look like and including examples, you will narrow down the list of applicants to those who are more relevant to you, saving a lot of time and administration.
 Also, consider providing clear information on salary.
 Salaries can range hugely within management consultancy jobs, so while you might think your specification gives a good indication of what level you are looking for, putting a figure on it will be even better.